-With an irresistible crunchy top, these Banana Crumb Muffins are light and delicious.
-These muffins take only thirty minutes to whip up, and they couldn't be easier to make.
+Move over, banana bread — there's a new fave banana treat in town.
+With an irresistibly crunchy top, these banana crumb muffins are light and delicious!
+They take only thirty minutes to whip up, and they couldn't be easier to make.

 - 3 bananas, mashed

 - 3/4 cup (160g) light brown sugar, packed